unpoly/unpoly2-slides/slides.md

 The values above may change during a session.
 Unpoly will enable/disable polling as conditions change.

+---

 Improved server integration
 ===========================

+*TODO: Can we integrate this entire chapter in other slides?*

 **💡 In Unpoly 1 the server could not trigger changes in the frontend.**